AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 ---
 # Import a Program {#import-a-program}

 A program can be imported from one Marketo subscription to another.
 For instance, you can create a program in a sandbox and then import it into your live subscription.
-Also, you can import a pre-built program from the Marketo Program Library.
+Also, you can import a pre-built program from the [Marketo Program Library](/help/marketo/product-docs/core-marketo-concepts/programs/program-library/program-import-library-overview.md){target="_blank"}.

 ## Importing a Program {#importing-a-program}

-1. Go to **Marketing Activities.**
+1. Go to **Marketing Activities**.

    ![](assets/import-a-program-1.png)

-1. Click **New** drop down.
-Select **Import Program**.
+1. Click the **New** drop-down and select **Import Program**.

    ![](assets/import-a-program-2.png)

    >[!NOTE]
    >
    >Program Import is only available for users that have roles with Import Program permission enabled.
-Learn more about [managing user roles and permissions](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).
+Learn more about [managing user roles and permissions](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md){target="_blank"}.
    >
-   >To connect a sandbox account to your live subscription, contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support).
+   >To connect a sandbox account to your live subscription, contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support){target="_blank"}.

 1. Select a Marketo **Subscription** and a program to import.
 Click **Next**.